 - Do you need a three way switch?

-Linear is a big name in the lighting industry, so it's no surprise that they make some of the best Z-Wave devices around.
+Inovelli is a new name in the home automation industry, they make some of the best Z-Wave devices around.
 If you need quality Z-Wave dimmers in your home, these are what you want.

 These switches can handle 500 watt loads and they can fit in a standard J-Box, so compatibility with most any home should be no problem (assuming you have neutral wires in your J-boxes).